macalinao/ian-website/notes/diffeq/separable-equations.md

 ordering: a10
 ---

-Inarguably the easiest differential equations are separable equations, because we already know how to do them.
+Inarguably the easiest differential equations are separable equations, because we already know how to do them from calculus.

 This is when you have an equation of the form